shipdocs/bastion-firewall/GITHUB_PAGES_SETUP.md

 # GitHub Pages Setup Guide

-This guide will help you deploy the Douane Firewall website to GitHub Pages.
+This guide will help you deploy the Bastion Firewall website to GitHub Pages.

 ## Files Created